-- 13.8.1.4 Certain impacts assessed for Caledonia North alone are not considered in the cumulative assessment due to: - The highly localised nature of the impacts (i.e., they occur entirely within the Caledonia North boundary only); - Management measures in place for Caledonia North will also be in place on other projects reducing the risk of impact occurring; and/or - Where the potential significance of the impact from Caledonia North alone has been assessed as negligible. - 13.8.1.5 Therefore, the CIA has only considered the temporary obstruction to other OWF, and temporary obstruction to utilities developments and associated activities.
-The cumulative Worst-Case Design Scenario described in Table 13- 12 have been selected as those that have the potential to result in the greatest cumulative effect on an identified receptor group.
-The cumulative impacts assessed in this section have been selected from the details provided in the project description for Caledonia North, as well as the information available on other projects and plans in order to inform a cumulative Worst-Case Design Scenario.
+13.8.1.5 Therefore, the CIA has only considered the temporary obstruction to other OWF, and temporary obstruction to utilities developments and associated activities.
+The cumulative Worst-Case Design Scenario described in Table 13-12 have been selected as those that have the potential to result in the greatest cumulative effect on an identified receptor group.
+The cumulative impacts assessed in this section have been selected from the details provided in the project description for Caledonia South, as well as the information available on other projects and plans in order to inform a cumulative Worst-Case Design Scenario.
 Effects of greater adverse significance are not predicted to arise should any other development scenario (based on details within the DE to that assessed here), be taken forward in the final design scheme.